 - To whom would you recommend this book?

-On Tuesday, 19 June at 5:30pm, join us for a book chat exploring Term 2's book, The Immortalists by Chloe Benjamin.
+On Tuesday, 11 September at 5:30pm, join us for a book chat exploring Term 3's book, Book of Colours by Robyn Cadwallader.
 For more details, and to register, click here.

 Term 1 2018: Home Fire by Kamila Shamsie.

 Term 4 2017: The Barrier by Shankari Chandran.

 Term 3 2017: A Man Called Ove by Fredrik Backman.